Hereditary Cancer Clinic

 If you have previously had a genetic test showing a mutation, the genetic counselor will review any new questions you have, share recent advances relevant to your situation, and review current recommendations for cancer monitoring and prevention.
 This is also a good opportunity to consider whether you have relatives who have not been tested and might also benefit from testing.

 Our knowledge of and recommendations for hereditary cancer are changing quickly as the research evolves.
 We invite all our patients to enroll in a long-term follow-up protocol that will allow us to use your information anonymously in research on hereditary cancer.
 Through this protocol, we will periodically send you updates about advances in hereditary cancer and also request occasional updates from you about your family.
 Your genetic counselor can tell you more about this and other research opportunities during your appointment.

-Please send us a copy of any original genetic test reports for you or your family members.
-If you have difficulty getting the original report, our assistant can help you.
+Please send us a copy of the results of any previously performed genetic testing for you or your biologically related family members.
+If you have difficulty getting original lab reports, our assistant can help you.

 We will email you a link to a family history questionnaire, or if you prefer, we can mail you a paper copy.
 Please complete the questionnaire before your appointment.